FrancisBanville/ms_interpreting_probabilities/README.md

 Cataloging species interactions across space is a gargantuan task.
-At the core of this challenge lies the spatiotemporal variability of ecological networks [@Poisot2015SpeWhy], which makes documenting the location and timing of interactions difficult.
-Indeed, it is not sufficient to know if two species have the biological capacity to interact to infer the realization of this interaction at a specific time and space.
-Taking food webs as an example, a predator and its potential prey must first co-occur on the same territory in order for a trophic interaction to take place.
-They must then cross paths, which can happen only if their relative abundances in the ecosystem is high enough and their phenology matches.
-Finally, the interaction occurs only if the predator has a desire to consume its prey and is able to capture and ingest it.
-Environmental (e.g. temperature and presence of shelters) and biological (e.g. physiological state of both individuals and availability of other prey species) factors contribute to this variability by impacting species co-occurrence and the realization of their interactions.
+At the core of this challenge lies the spatiotemporal variability of ecological networks [@Poisot2012DisSpe; @Poisot2015SpeWhy], which makes documenting the location and timing of interactions difficult.
+Indeed, it is not sufficient to know if two species have the biological capacity to interact to infer the realization of their interaction at a specific time and space [TK].
+Taking food webs as an example, a predator and its potential prey must first co-occur on the same territory in order for a trophic interaction to take place [@Blanchet2020CooNot].
+They must then encounter, which is conditional on their relative abundances in the ecosystem and the matching of their phenology [@Poisot2015SpeWhy].
+Finally, the interaction occurs only if the predators have a desire to consume their prey and are able to capture and ingest them [@Pulliam1974TheOpt].
+Environmental (e.g. temperature and presence of shelters) and biological (e.g. physiological state of both species and availability of other prey species) factors contribute to this variability by impacting species co-occurrence [TK] and the realization of their interactions [TK].
 In this context, it is unsurprising that computational methods are being developed in ecology to help alleviate the colossal sampling efforts required to document species interactions across time and space [@Strydom2021RoaPre].
+Having a better portrait of species interactions and the emerging structure of food webs is important since it lays the groundwork for understanding the functioning [TK], dynamics [TK], and resilience [TK] of ecosystems worldwide.

 The recognition of the variability of species interactions and the emergence of numerical methods have led ecologists to rethink their representation of